 The state of California maintains its own list of threatened animals, independent from the federal government.
 Normally, at any one time, some 50 species are thought to be in danger of extinction.
 These include some of the rarest animals in the state.

 - Kangaroo Rats: There are actually six species of these small rodents threatened in California: the Morro Bay kangaroo rat, the giant kangaroo rat, the San Bernardino kangaroo rat, the Fresno kangaroo rat, the Tipton kangaroo rat, and Stephens’ kangaroo rat.
-Despite its small size, these mammals have an amazing ability to leap as high as 9 feet into the air.
+Despite their small size, these mammals have an amazing ability to leap as high as 9 feet into the air.

 - Ground Squirrels: A few squirrel-like species, including the San Joaquin antelope squirrel and Mohave ground squirrel, are currently being threatened by habitat loss.
 The main reasons for their decline are agriculture and urban development.